 Before you decide to use SAML, you should consider the following requirements:

-- Existing users: You must add all existing organization users to the SAML identity provider
+- Existing users: You must add all existing organization users to the SAML identity provider.

-Using SAML with the Edge UI
+How SAML works with Edge

 The SAML specification defines three entities: